patriklighten/PGMclass_code/README.md

-These are my (Juncheng Pan)assignment codes for the coursera PGM course
+I just upload my assignment codes for the Cousera PGM course that I took rencently